Novara-developer/Novara/README.md

 (different chains, different operators, different political blocs).
 	10. Civic Time Horizon
-Novara Core is designed as public infrastructure for 2040–2060, not as a feature of any single company, startup, or product
+Novara Core is designed as public infrastructure for 2040–2060, not as a feature of any single company, startup, or product cycle.